2 dead, 2 hurt in shooting at Lisle cigar lounge; victims are Illinois State Police

 Retired Trooper Greg Rieves, 51, and the shooter, a 51-year-old woman later identified as Lisa V. McMullan of Chicago, were both pronounced dead, police said.

-"He was someone who was well loved by all of those who worked with him, and he has a great personality that many people thought very fondly of," said Illinois State Police Director Brendan Kelly.
+Investigators said Rieves was watching TV with two other ISP troopers when McMullan pulled out a gun and shot him in the back of the head.

+Police said McMullan, who had no criminal history and a valid FOID card, then fired several rounds at the other two troopers before she turned the gun on herself.

 Retired Trooper Lloyd Graham, 55, and active Trooper Kaiton Bullock, 48, were injured and taken to hospitals.
-Bullock is a 22-year veteran of state police.
-Graham suffered serious injuries and remained hospitalized Saturday, state police said.

-Bullock was off-duty when he was shot, police said.
+Bullock, a 22-year veteran of state police, was off-duty when he was shot, police said.

-The woman shot the three men before turning the gun on herself, police said.

-Acting Lisle Police Chief Ron Wilke said they were "acquaintances" and patrons of the cigar lounge.

 WATCH: ILLINOIS STATE POLICE OFFICIALS SPEAK ON SHOOTING VICTIMS